Differential signalling: Twisted traces

 Using PCB vias it is also possible to create physically twisted traces with improved crosstalk characteristics compared to coupled microstrips.

 High-voltage differential signalling

 High-voltage differential (HVD) signalling uses high-voltage signals.
 In computer electronics, high voltage normally means 5 volts or more.

-SCSI-1 variations included a high voltage differential (HVD) implementation whose maximum cable length was many times that of the single-ended version.
+SCSI-1 variations included a high voltage differential implementation whose maximum cable length was many times that of the single-ended version.
 SCSI equipment, for example, allows a maximum total cable length of 25 meters using HVD, while single-ended SCSI allows a maximum cable length of 1.5 to 6 meters, depending on bus speed.
 LVD versions of SCSI allow less than 25 m cable length not because of the lower voltage, but because these SCSI standards allow much higher speeds than the older HVD SCSI.

 The generic term high-voltage differential signalling describes a variety of systems.
 Low-voltage differential signalling (LVDS), on the other hand, is a specific system defined by a TIA/EIA standard.